Jon Finer: Career

 Finer was a foreign and national correspondent at the Washington Post, where he reported from more than twenty countries and spent eighteen months covering the war in Iraq, embedding with the U.S. Marines during the 2003 invasion and based in Baghdad in 2005–2006.
 He also covered conflicts in Gaza (2009), Russia/Georgia (2008) and Israel/Lebanon (2006); the 2004 U.S. presidential campaign; and the 2004 Major League Baseball playoffs.

 Finer joined the Obama administration in 2009 as a White House Fellow, assigned to the Office of the White House Chief of Staff and the National Security Council staff.
 At the White House, he also served as special advisor for the Middle East and North Africa and foreign policy speechwriter for Vice President Joseph R. Biden and later as senior advisor to deputy national security advisor Antony Blinken.

 From March 7, 2016 to January 20, 2017, Finer served as Director of Policy Planning.
 Prior to his appointment as chief of staff and Director of Policy Planning at the State Department, Finer previously served as deputy chief of staff for policy.

 After concluding his work with the State Department, Finer joined the New York private equity firm Warburg Pincus and served as a senior fellow for U.S. foreign policy at the Council on Foreign Relations.
 He is a former member of the board of directors for the Truman National Security Project.

 Finer was deputy national security advisor under national security advisor Jake Sullivan, serving for the entirety of the Biden administration.

 In January 2025, Columbia University’s Center on Global Energy Policy announced Finer as a Distinguished Policy Fellow.

+In November 2025, Jake Sullivan and Finer launched The Long Game, a weekly podcast in which they analyze current news and present U.S. policy choices from their perspectives as former White House National Security Advisor and Deputy National Security Advisor, respectively.